 WSSC will be working to repair the water system in the Paint Branch Stream Valley Area.
 WSSC is working with the community on proper access to work areas with minimal impact on the community.
 Work will be accessing the parks through Deer Ridge Road and Old Columbia Pike.
 The projects will continue through the fall of 2020.
 Park users should be cautious around work areas at all times.
 For additional information on WSSC projects in the Parks, click here.

-A portion of the Rock Creek Hiker-Biker Trail will be closed due to the Purple Line Project.
-When posted, the work will intermittently require trail users to be detoured from the Rock Creek Hiker-Biker Trail section in Ray’s Meadow Local Park.
+A portion of the Rock Creek Hiker-Biker Trail will be intermittently closed due to the Purple Line Project.
+When posted, the work will require trail users to detour from the Rock Creek Hiker-Biker Trail within the section located in Ray’s Meadow Local Park.
 The detour will use a part of East-West Highway and Jones Bridge Road.
 Trail users will be required to use detour when notice is posted.
-Visit the Purple Line Project page for more information and updates.

 Workers are repairing several culverts in the Sligo Creek Stream Valley Park.
 The construction will take place between Colesville Road (Rte.
 29) and Wayne Avenue.
 The first phase of work will start between Three Oaks Drive and Schuyler Road.
 Future phases will be directed south toward Wayne Avenue.
 Vehicular traffic should expect minimal delays during the day.
 Trail users should expect impacts as work vehicles enter/exit the area.
 Please obey all traffic laws and follow flaggers’ directions and detours.

-Contractors will be realigning the trail in Sligo Cabin Neighborhood Park.
-They will be removing trees, installing, storm drain management and other items, Parks will close a part of the parking lot for use as a staging area.
+- Sligo Cabin Neighborhood Park- contractors will be realigning the trail in Sligo Cabin Neighborhood Park.
+They will be removing trees, installing, storm drain management, and other items.
+Parks will close a part of the parking lot for use as a staging area.
 Park users should expect disruptions and temporary trail closures as well as the playground area.